Kay13051976/Thailand-guiding-light-second/TESTING.md

 - Removed stray end tag in base.html
 ![Bug fixed in base.html1](documentation/stray-end-tag-bug-fixed1.jpeg)
 ![Bug fixed in base.html2](documentation/stray-end-tag-bug-fixed2.jpeg)

-## Mistake
-- Forgot to adjust the KanBan board in GitHub before start developed the code.

 ## Future Improvement
 - Add a function to edit the post for the user.
 - Add reply comments in post comment sections.